raymondngiam/CarND-PID-Control-Project/README.md

 Drawback: It tends to overshoot.

-PD-Controller: provides control signal which isproportional to the error and the temporal derivative of error:
+PD-Controller: provides control signal which is proportional to the error and the temporal derivative of error:

 ![](https://latex.codecogs.com/gif.latex?control=K_{p}e+K_{d}\frac{de}{dt})